 For further reference on usage of the

-DeadlineManager approach, we refer to the Deadlines topic.
+DeadlineManager approach, refer to the Deadlines section.
 The current section will proceed with a suggested course of action when utilizing the

 EventScheduler for dealing with deadlines.